16-11-01 -- Summary Of Essay Eleven Part One: The Mysterious "Totality" -- WTF Is It?

 Interconnected -- Or Hermetically Sealed -- Units?

 Concerning (c): are these interconnections instantaneous, across all regions of space and time?
-If so, how might this fact (if such it is) be confirmed?
+If so, how might this alleged fact be confirmed?
 If not, what are their limits?
 Are they transmitted faster than light?